 - Microphone Controls - Users can manually deactivate the microphone on Echo devices, which will then display a red light signifying that the device is not listening.

-- Camera Controls - Echo devices with cameras like the Echo Show, Echo Show 5, Echo Spot, and Echo Look, allow users to turn off the cameras digitally.
+- Camera Controls - Echo devices with cameras like the Echo Show, Echo Show 5, Echo Spot, and Echo Look allow users to turn off the cameras digitally.
 The Echo Show 5 and Echo Show 8 also have a physical shutter that can be used to cover the camera.

-How to use the Privacy Hub
+How to access and use the Privacy Hub

 Echo and Alexa device users can access the Privacy Hub to review voice history, review smart alert history, manage smart home devices history, manage skill permissions, and manage how their data improves Alexa from the web or through the Amazon Alexa app on their iOS or Android device.

 Once they are logged into their Alexa account on the web or app, users can navigate through these sections.
-They can see what information Amazon has access to, change permissions and settings, and delete any data that they no longer wish for Amazon to save.
+They can see what information Amazon has access to, change permissions and settings, and delete any data they no longer wish for Amazon to save.

 The following steps illustrate how to navigate the Privacy Hub through the app, though the process is similar on the web: